holunda-io/camunda-bpm-taskpool/docs/introduction/deployment.md

 ### Distribution using Axon Server

 Axon Server provides an implementation for this requirement leading to a distributed buses and a central Event Store.
 It is easy to use, easy to configure and easy to run.
 If you need a HA setup, you will need the enterprise license of Axon Server.
-Essentially, if don't have another HA ready-to use messaging, this scenario might be your way to go.
+Essentially, if you don't have another HA ready-to use messaging, this scenario might be your way to go.

 This scenario supports: